-Everyone has their own version of the ideal relationship, and therefore it's tempting to assume that from a personal perspective, one version is as good as another.
+Everyone has their own version of the ideal relationship, and therefore it's tempting to assume that from a personal perspective, one version is as good as another, and it's up to the individual to judge what's right for them.
 After all, what gives anyone the right to judge other people's choices?

 Some would even go so far as to say that those who are better informed have a duty to help others make more informed decisions.
 For example, few of us would feel offended by someone who warned us that a potential partner is a known con-artist.